secretchaingirl/flight-surety/README.md

-# FlightSurety
+# flight-surety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+flight-surety is a decentralized app that uses smart contracts to handle flight insurance payouts for delayed flights.

 ## Install